Apacagnini/r-image2/README.md

 # R-IMAGE
 ## MERN based Web App to view random images<br>
-It allows you to view random images from the selected category with infinite scrolling without repeating images at least until the available unique images are exhausted.
+It allows you to view random images from the selected category with infinite scrolling without repeating images at least until the available unique images are exhausted.<br>
 ![screenshot](./screenshots/01.png)<br>
 ### Structure
 It consists of a frontend made in react that connects through an api with a backend made in node and express which uses a mongoDB database that stores the information of the images.
 When the images for a category in the database are not enough to satisfy the client's demand, the backend resorts to an external api and adds the new non-duplicate images to the stock.<br>